ajay7398/API-Tester-Tool/README.md

 ## How It Works
-Enter the API URL
+1.Enter the API URL
-Select the HTTP Method (GET / POST / PUT / DELETE) (Optional) Add a JSON request body for POST/PUT requests Click Send to make the API call
+2.Select the HTTP Method (GET / POST / PUT / DELETE)
+3.(Optional) Add a JSON request body for POST/PUT requests 4.Click Send to make the API call
-View the formatted JSON response and copy it if needed Access previous API requests from the History panel
+5.View the formatted JSON response and copy it if needed 6.Access previous API requests from the History panel

 ## Learning Outcomes
-Practical understanding of REST APIs
+-Practical understanding of REST APIs
-Handling asynchronous requests using the Fetch API Using Local Storage for persistent data Component-based architecture with React
+-Handling asynchronous requests using the Fetch API -Using Local Storage for persistent data -Component-based architecture with React
-UI design and layout management using Tailwind CSS
+-UI design and layout management using Tailwind CSS

 ## Future Improvements
-Support for Authorization headers (Bearer Token, API Key) Environment management (Development / Production)
-JSON response syntax highlighting
+-Support for Authorization headers (Bearer Token, API Key) -Environment management (Development / Production) -JSON response syntax highlighting
-Custom request headers editor
+-Custom request headers editor